mahiki/PrefectInterfaces.jl/docs/src/prefect/install-local-prefect-environment.md

 # Prefect Installation
-This local install environment is managed by Poetry, ensuring isolation from the These are the instructions to install a local Prefect instance for package testing, demonstration, or even as your lightweight local workflow orchestration tool.
-The local python environment here is managed by [poetry](https://python-poetry.org/).
-Prefect provides a command-line interface and python SDK.
+This local install environment is managed by [Poetry](https://python-poetry.org/), ensuring isolation from other python environments.
+These are the instructions to install a local Prefect instance for package testing, demonstration, or even as a lightweight local workflow orchestration tool.
+[Prefect](https://docs.prefect.io) provides a command-line interface and python SDK.

 This [`prefect/` folder](https://github.com/mahiki/PrefectInterfaces.jl/tree/main/prefect) holds all the configuration for installing a small Prefect DB (which is a sqlite file stored in the PREFECT_HOME directory).

-This lightweight installation will enable testing of the PrefectInterfaces functions and demonstrates managing an orchestration environment that can implement julia code.

 ## Justfile
 We use [justfile](https://just.systems/).
 It is convenient to manage development tasks like starting/stopping the server with a task runner of some sort.
 The just commands inject the necessary environment variables (from `.env`) and provides a self-documenting scripting tool.

-There are some non-`just` commands in the section [Install Prefect Environment - Poetry Commands](@ref).
+Find paralled installation instructions that eschew `just` in [Install Prefect Environment - Poetry Commands](@ref).

 ## Install Prefect (Macos)
 If you don't already have a Prefect Server or Cloud instance running, you'll need to install one locally to test out the Julia **PrefectInterfaces** functionality.

-This prefect installation requires:

-    pipx    (to install poetry)
+!!! note "Prefect Install Dependencies
+    * pipx, to install poetry
-    python3
+    * python3
-    tmux
+    * tmux
-    git
+    * git
-    poetry
+    * poetry

 Commands below are on macOS, should be the same on linux except for `open`.
 The dependency installation will be different depending on your linux distribution.